kojiy7214/jsclass-interceptor/README.md

 # jsclass-interceptor
-Easy to use interceptor enablor.
+Easy to use interceptor enabler.